HaipengHan15/TP-MEET/content/resource/ra.md

 ---
 widget: blank
+# This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
-weight: 10
+weight: 50

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Resource
+title: Research Assistant
 subtitle:
 # View.
 #   1 = List